samwel-mongare/Blog_App/README.md

-# Hello Rails App
+# Blog App

-> The app is an initialization of my first rail project where I create a new rails projects and all the dependencies required.
-I then link it to postgresql database and create a new database for the app.
-The app displays the text "Hello World" in the hello.html page and has its default route set to this page.
+> The blog app is a fully functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.

 ## Project screenshots